demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 Rapid7 AppSec integration allows the management of applications vulnerabilities and scans.
-This integration was integrated and tested with version xx of rapid7appsec.
+This integration was integrated and tested with version 1 of rapid7appsec.

 ## Configure Rapid7AppSec on Cortex XSOAR